aptech/gauss-textbook-examples/brooks-introductory-econometrics-for-finance/docs/estimation-of-capital-asset-pricing-model.rst

 .. figure:: _static/images/brooks-erfordersandp-xy.jpg
    :scale: 50 %

-We can create the above plot with the following code:
+We can create the above time series plot with the following code:

 ::